learn-co-students/dc-web-071618/46-organizing-redux/README.md

 The steps we'll follow when we're thinking in Redux resemble our Thinking In React steps.

+0. X add the libraries to the app

 1. Figure out the "shape" of your state
   - Minimal representation of UI state, same as React
   - Focus on single source of truth
   - "Shape" = keys and the _types_ of their values, e.g. { count: number, friends: [string] }

+{
+  paintings: [PaintingInfo],
+  searchText: string
+}

+// in the route
+editing: boolean,
+selectedPaintingId: string (paintingId)
+route

+// in the painting form's local state form values

   - Decide initial values

+  {
+    paintings: [],
+    searchText: ""
+  }

 2. Add 'static' version of state using Redux
   - Create 'default' reducers with initial values (or maybe mock data)
   - Connect state to components with `mapStateToProps`

+use connect and mapStateToProps
+- add the paintings data to the paintingsList
+- add the search text to the searchbar
+- added the painting to the form and detail views

 3. Figure out how state changes over time
   - List the actions that will be triggered in your app
   - Decide how your state should change in response to each action

+Actions                      ->    response in the reducer

+changing the search text (value) ->  change the search text

+update the painting details      ->  change the painting details vote on a particular painting    ->  painting.votes increases by 1

+...if we were loading the paintings loading the paintings

+// in the url
+selecting a painting
+clicking to about
+clicking on edit

 4. Implement actions and reducers
   - Write action creators
   - Write cases in reducers that correspond to each action